COM-101. Fundamentals of Public Speaking

 COM-362.
 Mass Communication Law

-Current legal problems, theory of controls in journalism, television, and radio; libel, copyright, privacy law, and other legal issues affecting the mass media.
-A case study approach will be used.
+The course examines current legal problems, theory of controls in journalism, television, and radio; libel, copyright, privacy law, and other legal issues affecting the mass media and free speech.
+Using a case study approach, students will study current issues, as well as seminal cases.
+Students will also write case briefs as part of the learning process.

 COM-372.
 Managing a Public Relations Agency